magic-tools/coretapper/docs/MTG/Pools.md

 ``` purescript
 singleton :: forall e.
 List Slot -> Cards -> Rnd e (Maybe (Tuple Cards Cards))
 ```

+Generates a pool with singlegon cards based on List of Slots.
+Cards which are picked are removed

 #### `singletonNames`